oMerciless/oMerciless.github.io/projects.md

 2.)
 Building a side scrolling platformer in Godot v4.0 (Really good platform if I do say so myself)

 3.)
-Creating a prived hacked client for Minecraft (I know, I know, don't make fun of me)
+Creating a private hacked client for Minecraft (I know, I know, don't make fun of me)